csci1951a-spring-2025/final-projects-mink/reports/analysis_deliverable.md

 Similarly to the math dataset, XGBoost places a significant amount of importance in the health features.
 The top academic dataset features were `gcs_mn_wag` (average score gap between white and asian students) and `gcs_mn_whg` (same for white hispanic students) followed by total counts of observed asian and black students.
 Again, gap metrics and counts of samples per race seemed to be the most important academic dataset features.

+Intuitively, our results seem reasonable since worse access to high quality food is often associated with lower quality of living which can contribute to health issues.
+These can manifest in the form of of lower mental health scores or sleep quality.
+Adding on, these health concerns can affect a student's ability to perform well in school, thus resulting in worse academic performance.
+We were surprised, however, by how important the health features were in our trained XGBoost model.

 ## Model 2: K-Nearest Neighbors Clustering